Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-yaqPaD8DLds.md

 ### Transcript

-> overflow option for valve i don't know i don't think so but i don't know why and i don't i'm just guessing i actually don't know uh upload that on the question site i'm sure you can get a better answer there or at least make your voice heard
+> overflow option for valve i don't know i don't think so but i don't know why and i don't i'm just guessing i actually don't know, upload that on the question site i'm sure you can get a better answer there or at least make your voice heard